cdig/svga/README.md

 * Clean up SVGA Components, Background, Help
 * Gradients

+* Check that windows isn't being lame when firing touchmove/mousemove for Input
 * Detect if a Line contains fill or stroke, and change that (so nodes work)
 * SVGA in cd-module
 * New BakeLines